BenceKovari/aidev-ball/README.md

 ## 📄 License

-This project is developed for educational purposes as part of an academic course.
-The code is available for learning and reference.
-Please respect intellectual property rights and academic integrity guidelines when using or referencing this work.
+This project is developed for educational purposes as part of an academic course under the MIT license.
+Feel free to reuse and modify it's code but please reference this repo in your derived work.

-## 🤝 Acknowledgments

-- Generated and developed with assistance from ChatGPT and Claude AI
-- Course instruction and guidance from Budapest University of Technology and Economics
-- Web Audio API documentation and community resources